Arnonrgo/immutable/README.md

 such as`slice` and `map`.
 The primary usage difference between Go collections and `immutable` collections is that `immutable` collections always return a new collection on mutation so you will need to save the new reference.

+This project is a fork of [github.com/benbjohnson/immutable](https://github.com/benbjohnson/immutable) with additional performance enhancements and builder APIs.

 **Performance**: This library includes  batch builders that provide high accelaration for bulk operations (vs. discreet insert), with optimized memory usage and automatic batching.
 Regular operations maintain ~2x overhead compared to Go's